gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

-Define the module in `_envcommon` that references the `terraform-aws-lambda` module.
+Define a module in `_envcommon/serverless-api/lambda.hcl` referencing the [git url](https://developer.hashicorp.com/terraform/language/modules/sources#github) for the `terraform-aws-lambda` module.
 For `terragrunt`, the source is defined in the `source` attribute of the `terraform` block.

-One of the benefits of referencing modules this way is the ability to set defaults for your organization.
-As an example — the `terraform-aws-lambda` exposes many variables but in the module block below, we are hard coding the value `run_in_vpc` to be `false`.
-This will ensure that anyone consuming this module will only create AWS Lambda functions that are not in a VPC.
-For a full list of configuration options for this module, refer to the [Library Reference](../../reference/modules/terraform-aws-lambda/lambda/#reference).

 ```hcl title=gw_module_guide/_envcommon/serverless-api/lambda.hcl
 terraform {